Chart Color Schemes

 Infrastructure

-Narromine has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally
+Narromine has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-Twenty-two infrastructure projects identified by AreaSearch are expected to impact the area significantly.
+Twenty-two infrastructure projects have been identified by AreaSearch as potentially impacting the area.
 Key projects include Macquarie Estate, Narromine Water Treatment Plant, Rail Corridor Program - Narromine To Gowrie, and Narromine Industrial Precinct.
-The following list details those likely to be most relevant.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.